6 min read

 I’m someone who uses our flexible working a lot to balance family commitments with a busy role at RG.
 It makes things a lot easier when people understand that there are often things going on both in and outside of work in someone’s life.
 Always take that into consideration when communicating with someone.

 I’ll hold my hands up on this one because I failed at it and must get better but I guess that’s what comes with being human.
 I recently arranged a weekly Monday meeting with colleagues in Australia.
 I didn’t check the timezones beforehand and ended up choosing a time when they would be sitting down for dinner with their families.
-I could have done this really easily by using this great website to cross check the times.
-Two minutes checking that and they would have really appreciated the fact I’d not planned a meeting right when they’d be winding down from work.

 I’d recommend anyone who works in a global company to employ time zone tools to be sure they are communicating times effectively and not coming across as inconsiderate like me.
 If you are wanting someone to give up their time to help you, give them possible meeting times in their own time zone.